hpssjellis/my-examples-of-sherical-harmonics/public/point/README.md

 You must calculate and output the exact X, Y, and Z coordinates for all **1089 vertices** that form the surface of a perfect sphere of radius 50, given those segment counts.
 The final "positions" array will contain exactly **3267** (1089 * 3) floating-point numbers.

 **Output ONLY the complete, valid JSON object, starting with the opening curly brace, and nothing else.**

+.
+.
+.
+.
+.

+new prompt

+.

+The point cloud object you must generate is a low-to-medium resolution point cloud representation of a DOG (such as a German Shepherd or Labrador).

+The dog should be standing upright and centered around the origin (0, 0, 0).

+To ensure a visible and detailed shape, the point cloud should contain between 1,500 and 3,000 vertices.
+The coordinates should be scaled such that the longest dimension of the dog is approximately 100 units (e.g., from head to tail).

+Calculate and output the exact X, Y, and Z coordinates for all vertices.
+The final "positions" array will contain exactly three times the number of vertices.

+Output ONLY the complete, valid JSON object, starting with the opening curly brace, and nothing else.